Updated February 2026

 - Trademarks: Registering a trademark can protect your business name or logo, preventing others from using similar marks.

 Multiple protection types can safeguard various aspects of a product, such as registering a design to protect its visual appearance.
-The application process for IP protection varies, with trademarks taking about four months and patents potentially taking up to five years.
+The application process for IP protection varies: trademarks take about 4 months, and patents can take up to 5 years.

-Protecting your IP is vital for securing your small business and ensuring the success of small businesses.
+Protecting your IP is vital for securing your small business and ensuring its success.

 Additional Considerations for Surrey-Based Businesses

 Surrey provides unique resources and support for businesses registering in the area.
-Local authorities like Trading Standards offer resources for business growth and compliance.
+Local authorities, such as Trading Standards, offer resources for business growth and compliance.
 Surrey’s Trading Standards provides local businesses free business advice for the first half hour, making it a valuable resource for new owners.

 Businesses in Surrey can also receive tailored training on consumer protection laws at competitive rates.
 Familiarising yourself with these local resources can help ensure your business operates effectively within legal requirements and benefits from the support available in the region.